 Entering Religious Life never entered my mind until a German priest, Fr W.W.
-Schneider, often mentioned it to me.
+Schneider often mentioned it to me.
 Over and over he would say to me, “Wiona, you would make a good nun.”

 My answer always was, “No, never Father, I’m not good enough.”
 “Yes, you are”, was his response.
 His constant remarks kept bothering me so during my senior year in high school I visited 5 different Congregations.
-In Sept.
-1962 I decided to try the Presentation Sisters in San Antonio because they all seemed so happy, they were a small Congregation and I thought I would always be near home.
-I really entered with the hope that I wouldn’t like it and therefore be able to go back home with a clear conscience and be able to follow my dream.
+In September 1962 I decided to try the Presentation Sisters in San Antonio because they all seemed so happy, they were a small Congregation and I thought I would always be near home.
+I really entered with the hope that I wouldn’t like it and would therefore be able to go back home with a clear conscience and be able to follow my dream.
 I loved dancing and always wanted to become a professional dancer.
 However, God is a God of surprises.
 I entered, I liked it and I stayed.

-After finishing my Sabbatical and returning to the U.S. Province, I was part of a Discernment Group of Sisters interested in working with those in need.
+After finishing my Sabbatical and returning to the United States Unit, I was part of a Discernment Group of Sisters interested in working with those in need.
 The Provincial Team asked me to investigate areas of need in Alabama, Mississippi and Louisiana.
 Through that investigation I was lead to the Delta of Mississippi where I worked for one year with the Mercy Sisters in St. Gabriel Mercy Center in Mound Bayou, Mississippi.
 Our Discernment Group chose to begin a new mission in the Delta and I was one of the three chosen to start this mission with two other Sisters, Sister Maura and Sister Una.
 In September 2009 we began our search in the Delta and after much research, discernment and prayer we chose Shaw, Mississippi to begin the new mission for the U. S. Province.
 We have opened Presentation Sisters Center in downtown Shaw and presently we have a tutoring program after school for children Kinder through 4th grades.
 We have from 20-30 students every year.
 We also have a weekly computer program for high school students and adults and we work weekly with a group of women who named themselves, “The Active Ladies of Shaw”.
 With them we do various projects, crafts, and outreach events.
 We remain open to learning about the needs from the people and are willing to respond to those needs in whatever way we can.

 My life thus far has been a very fulfilling and blessed journey.
 I trust that God who began this work in me will continue to guide and direct me for the rest of my years.
 May God be praised for God’s goodness and love for me.